 It all distracts us during intimacy & sexual experiences.
 I make that distinction on purpose.

-There is an abundance of pleasure, connection & health benefits to be had in non sexual, consensual touch.
-Being able to be mindful during those interactions is sexual self care.
+There is an abundance of pleasure, connection & health benefits to be had in nonsexual, consensual touch.
+Being able to be mindful during those interactions is sexual self-care.

-Sexual self care is knowing it is ok to use lubrication or other aides to improve your comfort and pleasure.
+Sexual self-care is knowing it is ok to use lubrication or other aides to improve your comfort and pleasure.

 Knowing it is OK to use lubricants.
 Knowing the importance of and using quality lubricants.
 Lubricants, vaginal moisturisers and other adult toys can help increase your pleasure and comfort.
 Using quality lubes, toys or other products is important for your health and your pleasure.

-Sexual self care is knowing that there is more to sex than intercourse.
+Sexual self-care is knowing that there is more to sex than intercourse.

 This could be a long one.
-Do not let you definition of sex be defined by porn.
-Sex and pleasure is a smorgasbord and you get to choose what works for you and you can change your mind and go back for seconds.
+Do not let your definition of sex be defined by porn.
+Sex and pleasure are a smorgasbord and you get to choose what works for you and you can change your mind and go back for seconds.
 Its all the fun, pleasurable, cheeky, exciting stuff you can get up to before orgasm, before intercourse and even before your clothes come off.
 It is pleasure in whatever form that takes for you.

-Sexual self care is knowing sex does not have to be spontaneous.
+Sexual self-care is knowing sex does not have to be spontaneous.

 Remember life happens so it is OK to change plans but try not to make it every time – that’s not priority or commitment.
 Start small.

-Sexual self care is saying no when you need to & asking for help when you need it.
+Sexual self-care is saying no when you need to & asking for help when you need it.

 There is nothing wrong with saying no. You do not need to be a sex goddess and turned on all the time.
 There is a very big difference between saying no when you need to in order to take care of you and saying no in order to avoid intimacy.
-If you are in a place where you are avoiding intimacy beacuse it causes you pain, because it makes you anxious or there is something else going on, it is ok to ask for help.
+If you are in a place where you are avoiding intimacy because it causes you pain, because it makes you anxious or there is something else going on, it is ok to ask for help.
 There are professionals that can help you.
 You are not alone and you are worth it.

-Sexual self care is valuing your pleasure.
+Sexual self-care is valuing your pleasure.

 Valuing your pleasure is a part of valuing, accepting and loving yourself.

-This is sexual self care.
+This is sexual self-care.